 The FCC requires that digital signs be tested in a worst-case scenario to ensure compliance with emissions limits and to show that the equipment won’t cause harmful electromagnetic interference to other devices.
 Manufacturers must also receive verification of the final product from an accredited third-party testing lab, yet many importers skip the test, fail the test altogether, or test signs using a “cheat” mode, according to a recent white paper.

-“Many imported signs that don’t pass FCC standards are sold to unsuspecting buyers, who then bear the burden of the FCC sanctions, including deactivation and fines,” said Friskney.
+“Many imported signs that don’t pass FCC standards are sold to unsuspecting buyers, who then bear the burden of the FCC sanctions,” said Friskney.
 “In addition, since more radio bands are being auctioned and equipment such as cell phones are more sensitive than ever, this guarantee protects our customers in the event their Watchfire sign is ever involved in a complaint.”